 Paper towels are made of paper which is an absorbent textile.
-It means, unlike other paper products, paper towels have the same purposes like drying, cleaning and removing any spill or dust from the windows or table.
+It means, unlike other paper products, paper towels have the same purposes as drying, cleaning and removing any spill or dust from the windows or table.
 Paper towels are lightly woven, which gives them the ability to soak water into the air pockets.
 Unlike conventional towels, paper towels are disposable and handy to use.
 Paper towels are environment-friendly.

 Are paper towels made of paper?